i2group/analyze/documentation/developer_essentials_example_ui.md

 The two-part project is structured so that the `da-subset-rest-example` project, which implements the custom functionality, refers to the `ui-subset-example` project.
 To demonstrate the custom user interface in isolation, you need to configure both projects.

-1. Open the configuration file for user interface extensions for the `da-subset-rest-example` project in a text editor: `C:\IBM\iap\SDK\sdk-projects\da-subset-rest-example\ui-project.properties`.
+1. Open the configuration file for user interface extensions for the `da-subset-rest-example` project in a text editor: `C:\IBM\i2analyze\SDK\sdk-projects\da-subset-rest-example\ui-project.properties`.
 2. Ensure that the properties are set appropriately for your environment.
 If you followed the deployment instructions for Developer Essentials, the correct values look like this example:

     ``` {.pre .codeblock}
-    ui.project.dir=C:/IBM/iap/SDK/sdk-projects/ui-subset-example
+    ui.project.dir=C:/IBM/i2analyze/SDK/sdk-projects/ui-subset-example
     msbuild.exe.path=C:/Windows/Microsoft.NET/Framework/v4.0.30319/MSBuild.exe
     ```

 The procedure for extending the Intelligence Portal starts with extracting the files from the standard web application, which is the `Apollo.xap` file.
 Then, you add your custom functionality to the standard content before you recompile and redeploy a new version of the XAP file.

-1. Open a command prompt as Administrator, and navigate to the `C:\IBM\iap\SDK\sdk-projects\master` directory.
+1. Open a command prompt as Administrator, and navigate to the `C:\IBM\i2analyze\SDK\sdk-projects\master` directory.
 2. Run the following command:

     ``` {.pre .codeblock}
     build -pr da-subset-rest-example -t unpackXap
     ```

-    This command extracts the assemblies from the existing `Apollo.xap` file to the `extractedxap` directory of the `C:\IBM\iap\SDK\sdk-projects\ui-subset-example` project.
+    This command extracts the assemblies from the existing `Apollo.xap` file to the `extractedxap` directory of the `C:\IBM\i2analyze\SDK\sdk-projects\ui-subset-example` project.

-3. In Visual Studio, open the solution file at `C:\IBM\iap\SDK\sdk-projects\ui-subset-example\src\PortalExtensibilityExample.sln`.
+3. In Visual Studio, open the solution file at `C:\IBM\i2analyze\SDK\sdk-projects\ui-subset-example\src\PortalExtensibilityExample.sln`.
 The Visual Studio solution contains two projects:
     -   `SubsettingExample` demonstrates how to add a custom HTML page and display it inside a custom tab.
     -   `CommandExtensibilityExample` demonstrates how to add and modify commands in the pop-up menus for items, and in the actions toolbar.

 4. Build the solution.
-Visual Studio puts the DLL files that it generates in the `C:\IBM\iap\SDK\sdk-projects\ui-subset-example\build` directory.
+Visual Studio puts the DLL files that it generates in the `C:\IBM\i2analyze\SDK\sdk-projects\ui-subset-example\build` directory.
 5. Return to the command prompt, and run the following command to compile the new XAP file.

     ``` {.pre .codeblock}
     build -pr da-subset-rest-example -t packXap
     ```

-6. In Eclipse, ensure that the **iap** server is stopped.
+6. In Eclipse, ensure that the **i2analyze** server is stopped.
 7. At the command prompt, run the following command to redeploy the server:

     ``` {.pre .codeblock}
     build -t deploy
     ```

-8. Back in Eclipse, in the **Servers** tab, start the **iap** server.
+8. Back in Eclipse, in the **Servers** tab, start the **i2analyze** server.
 9. To test the platform, open a web browser and navigate to http://localhost/apollo.
 You can log in to the Intelligence Portal with any of the default users.

 Results